canvasxyz/canvas-docs/docs/intro.md

 * ability to [read from chains](./docs/api#contracts)
 * a set of React hooks, and an [indexer/hosted peer](./docs/tutorial/canvas-hub)
 * built-in support for [multiple chains](https://github.com/canvasxyz/canvas/tree/main/packages) and [custom data formats](./docs/custom)

-For developers, Canvas works like a serverless function platform.
-Most application backends can be expressed in <50 lines of code, and user interactions happen in near-realtime.

 ## Using Canvas